-The Group's subsidiary in Pakistan operates an unfunded defined benefit gratuity plan for all permanent employees as per Group policy.
+The Group operates an unfunded defined benefit gratuity plan for all permanent employees as per Group policy.
 Provisions are made in the financial statements to cover obligations on the basis of actuarial valuations carried out annually under the projected unit credit method.